 Research from RAND Social and Economic Well-Being.

 This web-based tool is part of a quarterly series that draws from a variety of scientific resources to inform Chesapeake Bay Watershed policymakers, practitioners, residents, and community leaders on historical and projected future climate trends.
-An in-depth analysis of changes in seasonal precipitation events over multiple decades is displayed using interactive maps.
+An interactive tool shows projections of percentage change in freeze-thaw days to 2099.